wlonk/arcadia/appendix/spells.rst

 Consequences include:

 -  More of them bleeds into you than you wanted.
-The GM will tell you one of their passions, which is now yours.
+The Host will tell you one of their passions, which is now yours.
 -  You have one tell-tale detail that is wrong, to those who know what to look for.
--  You lose a piece of yourself in the thing that held your new face, the GM will tell you what.
+-  You lose a piece of yourself in the thing that held your new face, the Host will tell you what.
 Destroying it is the only way to get it back, but it ends the spell.

-.. _spell--invisibility:

 A spell to pass unseen
 ----------------------